Inksaver/Shmup_With_Pygame_Love2D_Monogame/README.md

 The sounds folder cotains sound effects that have either been created with https://www.bfxr.net/, or found on opengameart The background music is available from https://opengameart.org/content/frozen-jam-seamless-loop

+The explosions folder contains art attributed to Kenney, on opengameart.org, but no longer available.